mhtess/gen-games/README.md

 ### Multiplayer Experiments

 Several of the generalization games center around multiplayer interactions.
 These are built upon an unofficial fork of [reference_games](https://github.com/hawkrobe/reference_games) by [Robert Hawkins](https://github.com/hawkrobe).
 Multiplayer games are denoted by folder names such as `mp-game-1`, `mp-game-2`, etc.

-## Data

-Anonymized data from respective experiments can be found in the `./data` folder.

 ## Mturk

-Instructions for running these experiments on MTurk along with data cleaning functionality can be found in the `./mturk` folder.
+The `./mturk` folder contains instructions for running the experiments on Mechanical turk, the results of the experiemnts pulled from Amazon's servers, data cleaning scripts, and cleaned data.

 ## R Data Analysis

 R markdown, webppl scripts, etc. utilzed for analysis of raw data can be found in the `./r_data_analysis` folder.

+## Docs
+Miscellaneous documentation.